gleechi/gleechi.github.io/pages/1.1.0/unity/unity_vgonboarding_task2.md

 * After the antenna or two knobs are dissembled, they should also physically react to the environment and gravity.
 * Can assemble the disassembled parts back to the radio.

-#### Tips for VR developers

-* Which {% include tooltip.html tooltip="JointType" text="joint type" %} should be assigned to the antenna and two knobs?
-* Note that in order to use VirtualGrasp supported constrained (non-{% include tooltip.html tooltip="Floating" text="floating" %}) {% include tooltip.html tooltip="Joint" text="joints" %}, object has to be non-{% include tooltip.html tooltip="PhysicalObject" text="physical" %}.
-* How to use {% include tooltip.html tooltip="SelectionWeight" text="selection weight" %} to make small object like knobs that are near the big radio body easily selected and grasped?
-* How to dissembling radio's parts by runtime changing object's VG {% include tooltip.html tooltip="JointType" text="joint types" %}.

 ### Solution

 In VirtualGrasp SDK, we packed the solution of this task in **VirtualGrasp\Scenes\onboarding**.